anushkashajith/DA_Projects/README.md

 The dashboard consists of three main sections:

-**Executive KPIs**: Real-time tracking of Total Patients, Average Billing, and Overall Adherence.
+**Executive KPIs**: Real-time tracking of Total Patients, Average Billing, and Overall Adherence. <br>
-**Adherence Trends**: A breakdown of which drug classes see the highest patient compliance.
+**Adherence Trends**: A breakdown of which drug classes see the highest patient compliance. <br>
-**Patient Demographics**: A deep dive into medical conditions and test results to identify high-risk groups.
+**Patient Demographics**: A deep dive into medical conditions and test results to identify high-risk groups. <br>

 💡 Insights & Conclusions

-**Compliance Gap**: Cardiovascular medications (Lipitor) show a lower adherence rate than Antibiotics, suggesting a need for better patient follow-up.
+**Compliance Gap**: Cardiovascular medications (Lipitor) show a lower adherence rate than Antibiotics, suggesting a need for better patient follow-up. <br>
-**Billing Patterns**: Patients with Urgent admissions incur 15% higher billing amounts on average than Elective admissions.
+**Billing Patterns**: Patients with Urgent admissions incur 15% higher billing amounts on average than Elective admissions. <br>
-**Data Quality**: By normalizing the "Name" field, I improved the usability of the patient lookup table for administrative staff.
+**Data Quality**: By normalizing the "Name" field, I improved the usability of the patient lookup table for administrative staff. <br>